 More on Changes to Child Support Orders.

 When a court orders a parent to pay child support, it becomes a legally binding obligation.
 If a parent fails to pay, there can be severe financial consequences including garnishing the his or her wages and more.
-A good first step in understanding the process is to have a family law attorney review your case at no charge to you for the initial consultation.
+A good first step in understanding the process is to discuss your case with a family law attorney near you who is experienced in child support matters.